Probing Chemical Enrichment in Extremely Metal-Poor Galaxies: Result

-In both panels, the chemical enrichment progresses due to CCSNe when the solid and dashed lines are consistent.
-For the models that do not agree, oxygen is primarily provided by CCSNe, while He is mainly injected by AGB stars.
+In both panels, the chemical enrichment is driven by CCSNe when the solid and dashed lines closely overlap.
+In contract, for models where the solid and dashed lines diverge, oxygen continues to be produced mainly by CCSNe, while the additional enrichment in helium is attributed to contributions from AGB stars.